LinArcX/e4_spec/README.md

 Maybe the simplest way is to write your own timeboxes on a paper and start following them :)

 But the better way is to transform this approach to a software.
 So if you're a programmer, you're free to implement this specification in any kind of software form that you like.
-(A command line app, an android app or a desktop app)
+(A console app, an android app or a desktop app)

+### Console app
+- ex2w: a script to create/manage/search expectations/experiences and wishes.
+- zk: a script to manage zettelkasten stuff.
+- spr: a script to work with SpacedRepetition.
+- mm: a script to implement MindMapping technique.

 ## Challenges